This is the multi-page printable view of this section. Click here to print.

 Umount

-• Check the disk status
+• Check disk status

 Umount

-2 - Using Snapshots
+2 - Use Snapshot

 You can create a snapshot of the current point in time.
 To create a snapshot, follow these steps.

-1. All Services > Compute > Virtual Server Click the menu.
+1. Click the All Services > Compute > Virtual Server menu.
 Navigate to the Service Home page of Virtual Server.

 2. Click the Block Storage menu.
 Go to the Block Storage List page.